Thermodynamic Limits of Physical Intelligence: Introduction

-\paragraph{Contributions} \begin{itemize} \item \textbf{Thermodynamic epiplexity per joule.} We define a learning-efficiency metric (bits/J) for how much new environment structure is retained in an agent's internal state within an explicit accounting boundary.
-Under standard thermodynamic-learning assumptions, we derive an explicit Landauer-scale closed-cycle benchmark and clarify why boundary closure is required for meaningful comparisons; when the latent structure variable is unavailable, we recommend compute-bounded MDL/compression surrogates \citep{epiplexity2026}. \item \textbf{Empowerment per joule.} We define empowerment as an embodied sensorimotor channel capacity over horizon $\tau$ and define $\eta_{\mathcal{C}}$ via a cost-constrained empowerment curve (and derived bits/J summaries), with reporting conventions (total vs.\ incremental energy) that avoid free-control artifacts; we relate this to classical capacity-per-unit-cost results \citep{verdu1990capacity}. \item \textbf{Unified efficiency framework.} We propose a unified efficiency framework for physical AI agents (Section~\ref{sec:unified_framework}) that jointly reports $\eta_{\mathcal{E}}$ and $\eta_{\mathcal{C}}$, together with a minimal reporting checklist (boundary and energy accounting, coarse-graining/noise, horizon/reset, cost baseline, and estimator details) to support consistent bits-per-joule comparisons. \end{itemize}
+\paragraph{Contributions} \begin{itemize} \item \textbf{Thermodynamic epiplexity per joule.} We define $\eta_{\mathcal{E}}\triangleq\Delta\mathcal{I}/E_{\mathrm{cons}}$ as a learning-efficiency metric (bits/J) for how much new environment structure is retained in an agent's internal state within an explicit accounting boundary.
+The conditioning on $W^{\mathrm{pre}}$ makes $\Delta\mathcal{I}$ an acquired, episode-level quantity rather than cumulative stored information.
+The closed-cycle Landauer-scale statement is a synthesis of known ingredients---thermodynamic learning plus conditional data processing---applied to AI-efficiency evaluation; when the latent structure variable is unavailable, we recommend compute-bounded MDL/compression surrogates \cite{epiplexity2026}. \item \textbf{Empowerment per joule.} We define empowerment as an embodied sensorimotor channel capacity over horizon $\tau$ and define $\eta_{\mathcal{C}}$ via a cost-constrained empowerment curve (and derived bits/J summaries), with reporting conventions (total vs.\ incremental energy) that avoid free-control artifacts; we relate this to classical capacity-per-unit-cost results \cite{verdu1990capacity}. \item \textbf{Unified efficiency framework.} We propose a unified efficiency framework for physical AI agents (Section~\ref{sec:unified_framework}) that jointly reports $\eta_{\mathcal{E}}$ and $\eta_{\mathcal{C}}$, together with a minimal reporting checklist (boundary and energy accounting, coarse-graining/noise, horizon/reset, cost baseline, and estimator details) to support consistent bits-per-joule comparisons. \end{itemize}